marmelab/react-admin/docs/Admin.md

 ## Declaring resources at runtime

 You might want to dynamically define the resources when the app starts.

+### Use a Function As its Child

 The `<Admin>` component accepts a function as its child and this function can return a Promise.
 If you also defined an `authProvider`, the child function will receive the result of a call to `authProvider.getPermissions()` (you can read more about this in the [Authorization](./Authorization.md) chapter).

 For instance, getting the resource from an API might look like:

 ```jsx
 import * as React from "react";
 import { Admin, Resource } from 'react-admin';
 import simpleRestProvider from 'ra-data-simple-rest';